Nervilia: Care and culture

 Nervilia holochila

-This is a plain pale green leaf, a species found in more open, drier country.
-The leaf and petiole is up to 20 cm long, about 7cm wide, lance to oval shaped, more or less nearly upright, with longitudinal veins.
-The flower spike has several flowers, each to about 2.5 cm across, sepals and petals pale green, brown green, the lip white flushed pink.
+Nervilia holochila Nervilia holochila A species found in more open, drier country.
+The leaf and petiole is up to 20 cm long, to 7cm wide, lance to oval shaped, nearly upright, with longitudinal veins.
+The flower spike has several flowers, each to about 2.5 cm across, sepals, petals pale green, brown green, the lip white flushed pink.

 Nervilia uniflora